revature-scalawags/CJohnson-Project1/README.md

 > -help

 ### COUNT
-Returns the number of times entries of the key field occur in the data set
+Returns a result set containing the number of times entries of the key field occur in the data set
 > -count [key field]

-example:
-> Returns a result set containing each artist and the number of times they appear in the data set
+example - (Result set contains each artists and number of occurences for each in the data set):
 > -count artists

+### SUM

 ## Notes